animeshkundu/file-dl/README.md

 file-dl
 =======

-File [ HTTP / FTP ] Download Accelerator
+File Download Accelerator.
+Supports both HTTP and FTP downloads.

 CLI tool for any *nix* system.
 Inspired by IDM on Windows.